At a glance

 The Expedia®+ Card from Citi is a travel rewards credit card with no annual fee and a solid rewards program that favors people who frequently use Expedia’s travel booking program.
 It also boasts a very good sign-up bonus and automatic membership in Expedia’s frequent traveler program.

 Others are general-purpose travel rewards cards not tied to a specific airline or hotel brand.
-These include the Citi ThankYou Premier Card, Chase Sapphire Preferred, Discover it Miles, the Capital One Venture Rewards Card, the BankAmericard Travel Rewards Credit Card, and the Barclaycard Arrival and Arrival Plus World MasterCards.
+These include Citi ThankYou Premier Card and the BankAmericard Travel Rewards Credit Card.
 Most of the cards with which the Expedia+ Card is directly comparable carry annual fees ranging from $50 to $100, though a handful have no annual fees.

 - No Annual Fee.
 Unlike many competing cards, the Citi Expedia+ Credit Card doesn’t have an annual fee.
 That’s good news for cardholders who don’t often travel enough or spend heavily enough to offset such a recurring levy.

 - Accelerated Redemptions at +VIP Access Hotels.
 Though Expedia+ points are typically worth $0.00625 at redemption, their value is doubled when redeemed at +VIP Access hotels.
-That results in a better redemption rate than some general purpose travel credit cards, including Barclaycard Arrival, which values points at a flat rate of $0.01 apiece.
+That results in a better redemption rate than some general purpose travel credit cards.

 - Points Don’t Expire.
 As long as your account sees some activity in any 18-month period, your Expedia+ points don’t expire.
 This is great for cardholders who don’t want to feel rushed to redeem their points before they’re ready.